Learn to Fly - Introduction

 Buying gliders on the Internet

 Do NOT buy your first glider from auction sites, unless you have done your homework and know exactly what you are looking for…and also make sure you take along an experienced pilot to test-fly the glider before you buy.
 Some of the wings you will find on these sites can be either non-certified old models which are unsafe to fly, as they may have a reputation for being extremely dangerous; or they maybe old worn-out relics from twenty years ago.
 All modern wings are certified to fly by the BHPA.
 Some wings look very tempting indeed, crispy clean and almost new in the advert, with 1-2 hours airtime.
-(They should look new, the seller was too scared of the glider to actually fly it!)
+(SC.
+They should look new, the seller was too scared of the glider to actually fly it!)

 These gliders turn up all the time on auction sites for a reason, the seller is trying to find a gullible beginner who doesn’t know what they are looking at.
 The wing may be an old un-certified model and the seller is trying to sell it for far more than its actually worth to recoup their losses by saying its almost brand new.
 (Non-certified gliders are invalid and are worth absolutely nothing !!!).